 When you go years, or even months, without charging anything on a credit card, don't be surprised if the issuer cancels your account.
 A credit card issuer has the legal right to close your account as it deems necessary, and inactivity is one of the most common reasons for closure.

 Your credit card issuer might let you know in advance that the account will be closed, but they're not required to give you notice.
 Some companies close your account first, then send you a letter telling you that it has been closed.
 Some cardholders don't even realize their card has been closed until they try to use it and the card is declined.

 Why Creditors Close Inactive Accounts

-What Inactivity Cancellations Do To Your Credit Score
+What Inactivity Cancellations Do to Your Credit Score

 What Can You Do About It

-If you find out your credit card is being canceled because of inactivity and it's a card you want to keep open, call your credit card issuer and request to keep it open.
+If you find out your credit card is being canceled because of inactivity, and it's a card you want to keep open, call your credit card issuer and request to keep it open.
 Offer to make a purchase on that account immediately in exchange for having it reopened.

-Prevent Inactive Credit Card Closings
+How to Prevent Inactive Credit Card Closings